 Update documentation regularly

 Approaches and technologies evolve constantly.
 Business priorities and customer preferences shift frequently.
-You should trim your documentation every time a change occurs to keep the strategy up-to-date with the latest technological trends and volatile market conditions.
+You should trim your documentation every time a change occurs to keep the strategy current with the latest software testing trends and volatile market conditions.

 Foster collaboration